 Soon after the Regent was awoken by his brother, the Duke of York and informed that his only daughter was dead.
 Highly emotional by nature, George was extremely distraught.
 The following day he went to visit his bereaved son-in-law at Carlton House.
 In contrast to the sad but composed Leopold, George was overcome and worked himself into a very distressed condition, which was the cause of further alarm.

-Charlotte and her son were buried at St. George's Chapel, Windsor Her elaborate carved memorial is situated in a side chapel toward the back of the nave.
+Charlotte and her son were buried at St. George's Chapel, Windsor, the Regent was prostrated with grief and unable to attend the funeral.
+Her elaborate carved memorial is situated in a side chapel toward the back of the nave.
 George's recovery from his bereavement was slow, he became somewhat reclusive and dwelled excessively on the shock of the sad event which had overwhelmed him.
 Charlotte's obstetrician, Sir Richard Croft was widely blamed for the Princess' death and was said to have been negligent.
 Both the Regent and Prince Leopold publicly exonerated him from blame, but the damage to his reputation was done and eighteen months later Croft shot himself.

 Prince Leopold of Saxe-Coburg-Saalfield was later to act as principal adviser to his young niece Victoria.
 In June 1831, he became king of the Belgians, fifteen years after Charlotte's death, he married Louise-Marie, daughter of Louis-Philippe of France and they had four children, one of whom was named Charlotte in her honour.
 He was to be instrumental in arranging the marriage of Queen Victoria to his nephew, Albert of Saxe-Coburg-Gotha.